Holonomy algebras of Einstein pseudo-Riemannian manifolds: The general case

 This implies that $\tilde R\neq 0$.
-By Lemma \ref{lem-Rginn}, $\f_1\subset\gl(V_1)$ is a Berger subalgebra of the Einstein type; in Section \ref{sec nn} we noted that any such algebra is the holonomy algebra of an Einstein pseudo-Riemannian manifold.
+By Lemma \ref{lem-Rginn}, $\f_1\subset\gl(V_1)$ is a Berger subalgebra of Einstein type; in Section \ref{sec nn} we noted that any such algebra is the holonomy algebra of an Einstein not Ricci-flat pseudo-Riemannian manifold.
 From results of Section \ref{sec nn} it follows that $\f_1$ contains $\id_{V_1}$.

 We claim that $\pr_{\gl(V_1)\oplus\so(L')}\g=\f_1\oplus \pr_{\so(L')}\g$.
 In other words, the ideal coincides with $\f_1$.

 Using the Bianchi identity it is easy to get The first of these equalities shows that the above defined tensor $\tilde R$ takes values in $\k$.
 In particular, $\R_1(\k\subset\gl(V_1\oplus V_1^*))\neq 0$.
 Let $\tilde \k$ be the ideal complementary to $\k$ in $\f_1$.